Filek-Zelebi: Libya

 Philologist Ester Panetta collected a Libyan tale in the Libyan Arabic language, titled Hādâk eš-šâyeb (Italian: Quel vecchio; English: "A certain old man").
-In this tale, a poor old couple have seven daughters and are very poor and earn eager money.
+In this tale, a poor old couple have seven daughters, are very poor and earn eager money.
 The Lord sends them a black man to solve their poor situation and announces he wishes to marry one of the couple's daughters.
 The black man sends them a large basket of food and a basket of money, and still they question the man's motives.
 The black man reports to his master and he sends a larger dowry to marry the couple's daughter.
 The couple sends one of his daughter with the black man and they reach a rich palace.
 At night, the black man becomes a handsome youth and lies in bed next to the girl.
 However, one night, the girl wakes up and discovers her mysterious bedmate with a keyhole ("serratura", in the Italian translation) on his chest with a key next to it.
 She opens the keyhole and finds an entire market inside it, with Arab people trading and selling.
 The girl closes the keyhole, but her husband wakes up and flies away, abandoning his human wife.
 She cries for her loss, but dons a cloak and begins to wander.
 After eight months, her clothes are torn down, and she sleeps under a wall next to a little house.
 The owner of the house is her sister-in-law, discovers the girl and shelters her.
 The girl, pregnant, tells everything to her sister-in-law, and is given a room.
-At night, the magical husband flies in to one of sister's houses and says he married, but his wife betrayed him, then flis away, while his wife goes to another sister-in-law's house where she takes shelter a second time.
+At night, the magical husband flies in to one of sister's houses and says he married, but his wife betrayed him, then flies away, while his wife goes to another sister-in-law's house where she takes shelter a second time.
 The magical husband appears at his other sister's house to complain that his human wife opened the keyhole in his body.
 The second sister-in-law goes to tend to the girl she took in and helps in the delivery of her son, since she is pregnant.
 The woman notices the baby has a keyhole with a key on his body and realizes the girl gave birth to her brother's son, then asks for explanations.
 The girl tells her sister-in-law everything and reunites with her husband.
 The magical husband meets his son, reconciles with his wife and they celebrate another wedding.